Ukraine helped build China’s modern military, but when war came, Beijing chose Russia

 “China attaches great importance to the strategic partnership established between China and Ukraine in 2011,” the embassy said.
 “All countries’ sovereignty and territorial integrity should be respected and upheld.”

-China, however, has not condemned Russia’s invasion — or even called it that — and has put the blame on the United States and NATO for the conflict.
+China, however, has not condemned Russia’s invasion — or even called it that — and has blamed the United States and NATO for the conflict.

 After the collapse of the Soviet Union in 1991, China and Ukraine courted each other, if warily.
 Cut off from United States and E.U. arms sales since the Tiananmen Square massacre in 1989, Beijing found Ukraine willing to sell it certain advanced military technologies that Russia wouldn’t sell to China for competitive reasons.
 Ukraine viewed China as a vast market opportunity for its defense suppliers and a regional counterbalance to Russia.

 As China hosted the Summer Olympics in 2008, Chinese media cited the Kyiv Post in reporting that a Ukrainian research institute had supplied antimissile equipment to protect the Games.
-The reports said the Aegis-like radar system was also being use in Chinese warships.
+The reports said the Aegis-like radar system also was being use in Chinese warships.

 Kirchberger said this phased-array radar system was a crucial capability for a modern navy.
 “A ship can be placed in an area, and it can secure the entire airspace around it,” she said.

-Beijing and Kyiv’s strategic partnership cooled after 2014, as Ukraine prioritized joining NATO following Russia’s first invasion.
-As Ukraine sought to align more closely with the United States and E.U., it has pushed China to arms’ length, including nixing a 2017 attempt by a Chinese company, Beijing Skyrizon Aviation Industry Investment, to purchase Ukrainian aerospace company Motor Sich, one of the world’s most advanced military aircraft engine makers.
+Beijing and Kyiv’s strategic partnership cooled after 2014, as Ukraine prioritized joining NATO in the aftermath of Russia’s first invasion.
+As Ukraine sought to align more closely with the United States and E.U., it has pushed China to arms’ length, including nixing a 2017 attempt by a Chinese company, Beijing Skyrizon Aviation Industry Investment, to purchase Ukrainian aerospace company Motor Sich, one of the world’s most advanced makers of military aircraft engines.

-“The United States helped to stop this deal,” said Poita.
+“The United States helped to stop this deal,” Poita said.
 “As far as very sensitive and advanced technology, Ukraine doesn’t transfer it to China.
 It’s prohibited, it’s absolutely prohibited, because for Ukraine, the relationship with NATO and allies is crucial.”

 Beijing Skyrizon has filed an application with the Permanent Court of Arbitration in The Hague, seeking $4.5 billion in compensation from Ukraine over the scuttled Motor Sich deal.

-While Ukraine looked westward, Russia and China cemented a closer bond, leading up to their joint declaration on Feb.
+While Ukraine looked westward, Russia and China cemented a closer bond, leading to their joint declaration on Feb.
 4 that the relationship had “no limits.”
-Kirchberger said one result of this closer partnership has been that in recent years, Moscow has begun to be more willing to sell more advanced military equipment to Beijing.
+Kirchberger said one result of this closer partnership has been that in recent years, Moscow has become more willing to sell more advanced military equipment to Beijing.

-The full shape of China’s military cooperation with Ukraine is difficult to confirm, as it’s a realm that largely takes place behind closed doors.
+The full shape of China’s military cooperation with Ukraine is difficult to confirm because that realm largely exists behind closed doors.
 Even Chinese state media has commented on the scant information disclosed about an apparently important defense relationship.

-“It’s as if both sides are purposefully avoiding the military industry cooperation, and don’t raise a word about military trade.
-But in actuality, China is the largest customer of Ukraine’s military industry,” the state-run Global Times commented in 2015.
+“It’s as if both sides are purposefully avoiding the military industry cooperation and don’t raise a word about military trade.
+But in actuality, China is the largest customer of Ukraine’s military industry,” the state-run Global Times wrote in 2015.

 Some of the most critical military deals between the two countries have taken place under hazy circumstances.
-The purchase of the incomplete aircraft carrier, the Varyag, had been a cloak-and-dagger affair, according to a South China Morning Post interview in 2015 with Xu Zengping, the Hong Kong-based businessman who had negotiated the sale.
+The purchase of an incomplete aircraft carrier, the Varyag, had been a cloak-and-dagger affair, according to a South China Morning Post interview in 2015 with Xu Zengping, the Hong Kong-based businessman who had negotiated the sale.

 Xu, a former Chinese military basketball player, told the newspaper he had gone to Ukraine with a cover story in 1998 that he wanted to turn the aircraft carrier into the world’s largest floating hotel and casino.
 When he finally managed to tow the hulk back to China years later, he delivered it to China’s military.
 In 2012, it would be commissioned as the Liaoning.

-China also obtained half a dozen air-launch cruise missiles that can be fitted with nuclear warheads from Ukrainian weapons dealers, Ukrainian prosecutors said in 2005, saying that they had been smuggled out of the country and sold illegally.
+China also obtained from Ukrainian weapons dealers half a dozen air-launched cruise missiles that can be fitted with nuclear warheads, Ukrainian prosecutors said in 2005, alleging that they had been smuggled out of the country and sold illegally.
 Officials loyal to former Ukrainian president Leonid Kuchma were implicated in the weapons sales.

-In more recent years, Ukraine has curbed its sale of advanced weapons to China, but joined Beijing’s Belt and Road infrastructure development program.
+In more recent years, Ukraine has curbed its sale of advanced weapons to China but joined Beijing’s Belt and Road infrastructure development program.
 Ukraine also remains in China’s sphere of influence in some ways: Last summer, Ukraine made waves when it retracted its signature from a U.N. statement to condemn China’s human rights violations in the Xinjiang region.
-The Associated Press reported that China threatened to withhold Chinese coronavirus vaccines from Ukraine if it didn’t make the retraction, citing diplomats familiar with the matter.
+The Associated Press, citing diplomats familiar with the matter, reported that China threatened to withhold Chinese coronavirus vaccines from Ukraine if Kyiv didn’t make the retraction.

 Gerasymchuk said Ukraine has tried to follow Germany’s model in continuing economic partnerships with China while drawing a line at security issues.